 5. A simultaneous change in both of the circumstances under paragraph 4 of this article shall be deemed a change of essential conditions of a labour agreement.

-6. If based on medical report, an employee’s health status does not allow performance of the work determined in the employment contract, considering the concept of reasonable accommodation, the employee has the right to request that he/she performs a work that is consistent with his/her health status at the same employer for an appropriate remuneration, for the period indicated in the medical report.
-If it is impossible to transfer the employee due to lack of a job that is consistent with his/her health status and qualifications, his/her employment contract will be terminated according to the rules established by this Law.

-7. If it is impossible to alleviate the working conditions of an employee or transfer her to a light job during the pregnancy, postnatal or lactation period, taking into consideration the time span indicated in the medical report as well as the fact of pregnancy, the postpartum period or breastfeeding, the employee is released from fulfilling his/her duties under the employment contract.
+6. If it is impossible to alleviate the working conditions of an employee or transfer her to a light job during the pregnancy, postnatal or lactation period, taking into consideration the time span indicated in the medical report as well as the fact of pregnancy, the postpartum period or breastfeeding, the employee is released from fulfilling his/her duties under the employment contract.
 Any such time will not count into the temporary disability term indicated in Articles 46(2)(i) and 47(1)(i) of this Law.
 The employee’s remuneration during the time he/she is released from his/her duties under the employment contract shall be decided by agreement between the employee and the employer.